Progressive movements are too divided. Anthony Torres is building a united, multiracial front.

-The son of a Nicaraguan immigrant father and a working-class New Yorker mother, Torres grew up with sea-level rise on his Long Island doorstep, and he understands how poverty, climate, and other social challenges are all knitted together.
+The son of a Nicaraguan immigrant father and a New Yorker mother, Torres grew up with sea-level rise on his Long Island doorstep, and he understands how inequality, climate, and other social challenges are all knitted together.
 He’s proven especially adept at rallying peers to his side, both in an official capacity at the Sierra Club (where he helped coordinate communications and direct actions that aided in a defeat of the Trans-Pacific Partnership) and in extracurricular work with groups like #AllOfUs, a progressive collective aimed at organizing young people around threatened communities.

 His advice on connecting different constituencies: “Activists need to create a story that is accessible to people who are not necessarily in our movements but who are in need of a bold and inspiring vision,” Torres says.
 “To me, it’s telling a story of America that intersects with race, gender, and class” and turning what might seem like differences into “a weapon in our arsenal that creates an America that never has happened before — a country for all of us.”

 The world feels pretty broken right now.
 That’s why we need Fixers — bold problem solvers working toward a planet that doesn’t burn and a future that doesn’t suck.
 For our annual list of emerging green leaders, Grist brings you 50 innovators with fresh, forward-thinking solutions to some of humanity's biggest challenges.
 Credits